Help Wanted: An airbrush artist to save the summer

 Zarfati can see the Morey’s Ferris wheel from his stores.
 They are grouped a few blocks apart along a busy stretch of boardwalk.
 He opened his first one in 1997.
 He slowly added more.

 Today, he has The Rock, Love Rock, Oxygen, Gemini and Karma.
 The stores offer permanent ink tattoos and temporary henna tattoos, along with piercings and the usual assortment of beach goods.
-A couple years ago, he bought out a competitor and acquired his first store dedicated to airbrush art.
+A couple of years ago, he bought out a competitor and acquired his first store dedicated to airbrush art.

 All of it — the tattoos, the henna, the piercings and airbrush art — shared a common allure for beach visitors, Zarfati said.